 - Can record sound in multiple directions

 - Zero latency picks up sound without delays

 - Built-in controls for volume and a mute button

 - The metal body does not make it portable

 - Additional support needed for mounting

-Blue Snowball is another popular USB mic from Blue, but Yeti is more professional and price difference is not much.
-If you are looking for long term podcasting solution, Blue yeti mic is a great choice.
+Blue Snowball is another popular USB mic from Blue, but Yeti is more professional and the price difference is not much.
+If you are looking for long term podcasting solution, the Blue yeti mic is a great choice.

 You can get the Blue Yeti USB microphone from Amazon for $125.

 2. Rode NT USB

 The Rode NT USB is a cardioid mic that’s made for podcasting.
 It has the same lauded sound quality comparable with Blue Yeti, but its advantage is with the accessories that come with it.